Natan (footballer, born 1993)

-Club career
+Career

 Natan was born in Três de Maio, Rio Grande do Sul.
 After representing Galícia, São Paulo and Vitória as a youth, he joined Grêmio on 19 August 2013, being assigned to the under-20s.

 In January 2014 Natan was called up to Grêmio's first team, but was loaned to Anápolis shortly after.
 He made his debut as a senior with the latter team on 9 February, coming on as a half-time substitute in a 1–1 away draw against Aparecidense.

 On 7 April 2014 Natan was loaned to Série C club ASA.
 He appeared sparingly with the club, and was subsequently released by Grêmio in the end of the year after his contract expired.

 On 28 January 2015 Natan signed for Boa Esporte, and made his debut for the club four days later, again from the bench in a 1–2 Campeonato Mineiro loss at URT.
 On 8 February 2015 he scored his first professional goals, netting a brace in a 2–0 home win against Democrata-GV.

 Despite being a regular with the club in Mineirão, Natan failed to make an appearance in Série B. On 30 November 2015, he moved to Portuguesa.